mjmillerlab/Biol4983/README.md

 ### Week 14: ACAT Testing

 #### Show and Tell a Pathogen:
-Kristin K.   *Sindbis Virus*
-Justin A.    *Bartonella spp.*

-After Show and Tell presentations, the Biology Department will administer it’s ACAT test.
+After Show and Tell presentations, the Biology Department will administer its ACAT test.
 ACAT stands for “Area Concentration Achievement Test” and it is a standard sort of achievement test, like you probably recall from high school.
 The test is not an exit exam and it does not affect your grade in this course, nor your ability to graduate.
 Rather, it provides the Undergraduate Studies Program with useful information about what subjects students seem to know well and which they seem to need more experience in.

 ### Week 15: Poster Session
 This week we will display each of your posters in a post session, similar to what you would experience at a research conference.
 More details to follow.